-The stock market has been around for various decades, and they’ve been a few alterations to how trading stocks are approached these days.
-This article will explain the very basics of stock trading and the best stock trading apps will be highlighted.
+The stock market has been around for various decades, and there’ve been a few alterations to how trading stocks are approached.
+This article will explain the very basics of stock trading, and the best stock trading apps will be highlighted.

 What Are Stocks?

 When a company of any calibre sells a chunk of its organization for whatever reason, the piece sold is a stock or share.

 Further, a stock not only grants partial ownership of a company but also a claim of its earnings.

 A person who owns one of these shares automatically becomes a stakeholder.
 Although being a stakeholder doesn’t always mean you get a say in how the company is run.